 As an All-State soccer player from Salem High in Georgia, Paul continued to flourish at Presbyterian College (PC) in South Carolina and was a member of the soccer squad which made the school’s first NCAA Division II championship appearance.
 During his senior season at PC, Jobson served as a student assistant coach while finishing his bachelor’s degree in accountancy in 1999.
 Upon graduation, Jobson moved into a role as assistant men’s soccer coach and assistant sports information director at Presbyterian.

 Paul holds the most acclaimed coaching license—the National “A” designation.
-He is entering his tenth season at Baylor University and third as head coach after spending the 2013-14 seasons as co-head coach with his wife; Marci is currently the assistant coach for the Baylor program, focusing on their brood of four.
+He is entering his 12th season at Baylor University and seventh as head coach after spending the 2013-14 seasons as co-head coach with his wife; Marci.

 Prior to Baylor, Jobson was on the Northern Illinois staff as an assistant coach from 2005-06 and was named associate head coach for the 2007 season.
 Paul led the development of Jobson Soccer academies that he and Marci have offered for over 15 years to thousands of youth soccer players.